 Sustainability in the fashion industry is officially having a moment.
-Research by fashion search engine Lyst recently revealed that searches for sustainable fashion have increased by 66% in the last year, which shows it’s definitely something that’s piquing curiosity on a global scale.
+Research by fashion search engine Lyst recently revealed that searches for sustainable fashion have increased by 66% in the last year.
+This definitely means it’s something that’s piquing curiosity on a global scale.

-While this is great news for the movement, the ‘s’ word when it comes to fashion can leave people feeling a tad confused.
+While this is great news for the movement, the ‘s’ word in fashion can leave people feeling a tad confused.
 How do we actually define sustainability in the fashion industry?
 And is it the same as ‘ethical’ or ‘conscious’ fashion?

 At the moment, brands and individuals seem to be using these definitions interchangeably and in various ways.
 Also, when the differences are not clearly explained, it’s easier to be more vulnerable to greenwashing.

 So, what exactly is sustainable fashion?

 Sustainable fashion encompasses the view that the consumption of consumer goods should be carried out in consideration of long-term consequences and future implications for people and the environment.

 Sustainability in fashion has come to refer to the garment industry’s effect over the people and the planet.
 Brands that are trying to become more sustainable are looking at the fabrics they use, how they can lighten their carbon footprint or switch to a more circular design model to create less waste.

 ‘Ethical’ and ‘sustainable’ are often used interchangeably but mean different things

 Ethical fashion is based on the concept that fashion should be socially responsible.
 Whereas a brand is referred to as sustainable based on how they minimise their environmental impact.

 Brands producing ethically are considering human rights: the treatment of their workers, paying a fair or above the living wage and ensuring exploitation and slave labour is not part of their supply chain (in sum, no sweatshops, fair pay and a safe working environment).